Credit Constraints, Quality, and Export Prices: Theory and Evidence from China

 Date Written: November 1, 2014

-This paper presents theory and evidence from highly disaggregated Chinese data that tighter credit constrains force firms to produce lower quality.
-The paper modifies Melitz's (2003) model of trade with heterogeneous firms by introducing quality choice and credit constraints.
-The quality sorting model predicts that tighter credit constraints faced by a firm reduce its optimal prices due to its choice of lower-quality products.
-However, when quality cannot be chosen by a firm in an efficiency sorting model, there is an opposite prediction that prices increase as firms face tighter credit constraints.
-An empirical analysis using Chinese bank loans data and a merged sample of large trading firms based on Chinese firm-level data from the National Bureau of Statistics of China (NBSC) and Chinese customs data strongly supports quality sorting and confirms the mechanism of quality adjustment: firms optimally choose to produce lower-quality products when facing tighter credit constraints.
-Moreover, the predictions of the efficiency sorting model are supported by using quality-adjusted prices in regression analysis and by using quality variation across firms within the same product.
+This paper presents theory and evidence that tighter credit constrains force firms to produce lower quality.
+The paper develops a quality sorting model that predicts that tighter credit constraints faced by a firm reduce its optimal prices due to its choice of lower-quality products.
+Conversely, when quality cannot be chosen by a firm in an efficiency sorting model, prices increase as firms face tighter credit constraints.
+An empirical analysis using Chinese bank loans data and a merged sample based on Chinese firm-level data and Chinese customs data strongly supports quality sorting and confirms the mechanism of quality adjustment.

 Keywords: credit constraints, China, quality sorting, credit access, credit needs, quality, export prices, heterogeneous firms